szymon-jozef/static-site-generator/README.md

 # How does the directory structure works?
 Also pretty simple.
 You have:
 - `/config` for config files
+- `/examples` example of configuration files.
+Tests are dependent on it so don't edit the content of these files!
+You can copy it to `/config` and edit it there.
 - `/out` for ready site.
 This folder should be on the web server.
 - `/posts` here you write your blog posts.
 Every file should be in markdown format.
 - `/src` for cpp files.
 Here's where you run the binary to translate your markdown posts into html.